 Subproperty of: E5 Event.
-P12 occurred in the presence of (was present at): E77 Persistent Item
+P12 occurred in the presence of (was present at): E77 Persistent Item sunrise" was moved for the first Impressionist exhibition in 1874.

 Scope note: This property identifies the E19 Physical Object that is moved during a move event.